 A client avatar is a very detailed image or profile of what your prospective ideal client would look like.
 Creating avatars allows you to make sure that your approach to your business is appealing to your target audience.
 Most importantly, they enable you to decide what strategy to implement in order to maximise your success with your audience.

 Perhaps you are reading this and thinking that you already know who your target audience is.
-Whilst that might be true, taking time to really clarify who they are as a person in their entirety, will ensure that your LinkedIn efforts are noticed by the right people.
+Whilst that might be true, it’s worth the taking time to really clarify who they are as a person in their entirety.
+It will ensure that your LinkedIn efforts are noticed by the right people.
 For instance, what makes them tick, what turns them off and what draws them in?
 In this article, we will take a closer look at not only what a client avatar is, but how you can create one today.

 What Is A Client Avatar?